enkidevs/curriculum/web/html/links-ii/image-mailto.md

 > 💡 When adding the subject and/or the body, rather than using spaces between words it is recommended to write `%20` in place of each space.
 This is because URLs have strict syntactic rules[1].

 The order of the attributes does not matter.
-However, when using more than one attribute is important to separate each of them with a `&` (and) sign.
+However, when using more than one attribute it is important to separate each of them with a `&` (and) sign.

 The main e-mail is always separated with a `?` from the other field values.

 To add `cc` to your e-mail: